cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/target_auth.md

 To add authentication toggle on the “Authenticated Scan” option and then:

-1. Add the URL where the login form is
+1. Add the URL where the login form is located.
 2. Add fields (You will likely have one field for username and one for password)
     - Field Name
     - Field Value